2016 OLYMPIC DAY HOSTING AGREEMENT

 - By registering to host an Olympic Day program/event, you shall be solely liable for all costs and expenses associated with the planning and operation of the program/event, as well as all risks and liabilities associated therewith.
 The USOC disclaims any and all liabilities associated with your Olympic Day program/event, and will not be responsible for any claims incidental to or arising out of your program/event.
 You agree to indemnify, defend and hold harmless the USOC and its officers, directors, agents, employees and volunteers from any and all fines and penalties and any and all claims by, or liability to, any third party for loss, damage or injury to person or property that is based on or in any manner arises out of your Olympic Day program/event.

-- By no later than July 30, you are asked to complete the a wrap-up report regarding your Olympic Day program/event, and submit it with your event photos and any video from Olympic Day showing the provided flag, participants and VIPs, via email to OlympicDay@usoc.org or as directed by your account manager.
+- By no later than July 15, you are asked to submit your event photos and any video from Olympic Day showing the provided flag, participants and VIPs, via email to OlympicDay@usoc.org.
 You hereby grant the USOC, the IOC and their licensees and assigns a royalty-free, non-exclusive right to use all submitted photos/videos for all noncommercial purposes on a worldwide basis in perpetuity (including the right to reproduce, publish, transmit, distribute, perform, disseminate and display such photos/videos without any restriction whatsoever, including in identical, modified or altered version and including in combination with other works), and you are solely responsible for obtaining all necessary or appropriate consents from persons appearing therein for such use.